Kentucky vs. Iowa Citrus Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Over/Under Insights

-- Kentucky and its opponents have gone over the current 44-point total in nine of 12 games this season.
+- Kentucky and its opponents have combined to score more than 44 points in nine of 12 games this season.

-- Iowa's games have gone over 44 points in six of 13 chances this season.

-- The two teams combine to average 57.2 points per game, 13.2 more than the total in this contest.
+- The two teams combine to average 57.2 points per game, 13.2 more than the over/under in this contest.

-- These two squads combine to allow 41.3 points per game, 2.7 fewer than this contest's over/under.
+- This contest's total is 2.7 points greater than the 41.3 these two squads combine to allow per game this season.

-- The Wildcats and their opponents have scored an average of 52.9 points per game in 2021, 8.9 more than Saturday's total.
+- Wildcats games this season feature an average total of 52.9 points, a number 8.9 points higher than Saturday's over/under.

-- The 44 total in this game is one point higher than the 43 average total in Hawkeyes games this season.
+- In 2021, games involving the Hawkeyes have averaged a total of 43 points, one fewer than this game's set over/under.

 Kentucky Stats and Trends